JvanKatwijk/dab-cmdline/README.md

   2) the dabBand, see the type above,

-  3) the callback for the sound handling,
+  3) the callback function for the sound handling,

-  4) the callback for the dynamic label
+  4) the callback for handling the dynamic label

  Note that by creating a dab-library, you already selected a device.
  The function returns a non-NULL handle when the device could be opened for delivery input, otherwise it returns NULL.